 A Journal for a Rapidly Growing Field

 The IEEE Journal on Miniaturization for Air and Space Systems (J-MASS) is a new technical journal devoted to covering the rapidly evolving field of small air and space systems such as drones and small satellites.
-These platforms offer new, low-cost ways to accomplish a wide range of sensing functions for applications ranging from agriculture to land use and ocean surveys.
+These platforms offer new, low-cost ways to accomplish a wide range of sensing, measurement, control, and communication functions for applications ranging from agriculture to land use and ocean surveys.

 There is tremendous growth in the numbers, complexity, and sophistication of highly miniaturized airborne and spaceborne systems.
-These small systems include sensors and associated instrumentation, control, power, and guidance/propulsion systems, among many others.
+These small systems include components, modules, sensors and associated instrumentation, control, communications, power, and guidance/propulsion systems, among many others.
 The common denominator is the drive to decrease the size, increase the capability, decrease the power consumption, and lower the cost of these systems.
-This publication will address the needs of the community of systems developers and users of highly miniaturized airborne and spaceborne systems and components.
-Developers of these small, low-cost instrumentation, sensor, control and propulsion systems will have a forum in which to share their work with the wider community and further spur additional research, development, and commercialization.
+This publication will address the needs of the community of developers, systems architects, and users of highly miniaturized airborne and spaceborne systems and components.
+Developers of these small, low-cost instrumentation, sensor, control, communication, and propulsion modules, subsystems, and systems will have a forum in which to share their work with the wider community and further spur additional research, development, and commercialization.

 What papers are we looking for?

-Papers are sought that address innovative approaches to solving problems related to the development and use of miniaturized platforms such as drones and CubeSats.
-The scope includes both the sensors (across the electromagnetic spectrum) and platform systems (propulsion, navigation, power, communication, etc.).
+Papers are sought that address innovative approaches to solving problems related to the development and use of miniaturized components, subsystems, and platforms such as drones and CubeSats.
+The scope includes components and sensors (across the electromagnetic spectrum) and platform components, modules, and systems (propulsion, navigation, power, communication, etc.).
 Papers may include theory, application, and operation of small platforms along with the design and development of both platforms and sensor systems.
-Papers covering educational activities in developing small platforms or their sensors are also encouraged.
+Papers covering educational activities in developing small platforms, modules, components, or sensors are also encouraged.

 Manuscripts should be submitted to (https://mc.manuscriptcentral.com/JMASS) and should be original work within this scope.
 Manuscripts submitted to this journal must not have been published before and must not be under consideration for publication elsewhere.
 Further information is available as Instructions for Authors at the same URL for manuscript preparation, submission, and tracking.